PrismLibrary/Prism-Documentation/docs/platforms/maui/appbuilder.md

 ### IServiceCollection Support

 While the `MauiAppBuilder` does expose the `IServicesCollection` through the `Services` property, it does not have an easy to use extension for registering services.
 To help make it even easier on developers using Prism, we have exposed an extension method on the `PrismAppBuilder` to give you the ability to easily register services with either `IContainerRegistry` or `IServiceCollection` on an as needed basis.
-As discussed in the [Dependency Injection](dependencyinjection.md) topic, we do expose several additional extensions on the `IServiceCollection` to make it even easier on you to ensure you can register what you need to with Prism even when you're using the `IServiceCollection`.
+As discussed in the [Dependency Injection - Supplement](xref:DependencyInjection.Supplement) topic, we do expose several additional extensions on the `IServiceCollection` to make it even easier on you to ensure you can register what you need to with Prism even when you're using the `IServiceCollection`.

 > [!NOTE]
 > It's important to remember that if you register a service with the `IServiceCollection` it will not be available from the `IContainerRegistry`.
 As a result if you call the `IsRegistered<T>` method on the `IContainerRegistry` it will return `false`.